Photometry with XGA

 Basic properties of XGA Photometric products

-Here I demonstrate how to access the data and fits header information of an XGA photometric product.
-I also show off some of the useful functions that are built into photometric objects to make our lives easier.
+Here it is demonstrated how to access the data and fits header information of an XGA photometric product.
+We showcase some of the useful functions that are built into photometric objects.

 Accessing an image’s (or in this case a ratemap’s) data is extremely simple, with the added benefit that data is not loaded into memory from the disk until the user actually wants to access it.
 Its possible to have hundreds of images associated with a single source, so avoiding having data in memory unless its needed helps stop us running out of RAM.